quoteboxqa/api/source/includes/_accounts.md

 ```

 <aside class="notice">
-Ensure the user is activated with Quotebox
+User should be registered and activated with Quotebox.
 </aside>

 Parameter | Description